How to Manage An Ambassador Program

 Note: This is exactly why mod programs belong in the "scaling" phase of your community, not the early stages.
 If your community isn't strong yet, the prestige of being a mod won't be strong either.

-When Is the Right Time to Launch?
+When Is the Right Time to Launch an Ambassador Program?

 You will know it’s time to start an ambassador program by looking at member retention: